QubesOS/qubes-doc/user/advanced-configuration/rpc-policy.md

 The fourth and final row says that we're **asked** (i.e., prompted) to copy files **from** any VM in the system **to** any VM in the system.
 (This rule was already in the policy file by default.
 We added the first three.)
-Note that it wouldn't make sense to add any rules after this one, since every possible pair of VMs will match the `$anyvm  $anyvm` pattern.
+Note that it wouldn't make sense to add any rules after this one, since every possible pair of VMs will match the `@anyvm  @anyvm` pattern.
 Therefore, parsing will always stop at this rule, and no rules below it will ever be evaluated.

 All together, the three rules we added say that all VMs tagged with "work" are allowed to copy files to each other; however, they're denied from copying files to other VMs (without the "work" tag), and other VMs (without the "work" tag) are denied from copying files to them.